Nahikari García

-Nahikari García Pérez (born 10 March 1997) is a Spanish professional footballer who plays as a forward for Women's Super League 2 club Nottingham Forest, on loan from Denver Summit FC of the National Women's Soccer League (NWSL), and the Spain women's national team.
+Nahikari García Pérez (born 10 March 1997) is a Spanish professional footballer who plays as a forward for Denver Summit FC of the National Women's Soccer League (NWSL) and the Spain national team.

 García began her professional career with Añorga KKE before joining Real Sociedad in 2014.
 She went on to make over 200 appearances and holds the club's record for the most goals scored in a single season with her return of 16 goals in 2016.
-During her time with Real, she was nominated for the Primera División forward of the Season award and helped the club win its first ever Copa de la Reina in 2019.
-She joined Real Madrid on 1 July 2021 after eight years at Real Sociedad.
-García returned to the Basque Country when she signed with Athletic Bilbao on 22 August 2023.
+During her time with Real, she was nominated for the Primera División Forward of the Season award and helped the club win its first ever Copa de la Reina in 2019.
+She joined Real Madrid in 2021 after eight years at Real Sociedad.
+García returned to the Basque Country when she signed with Athletic Bilbao in 2023.

 García also represented Spain at various youth levels, reaching three major tournament finals, and captained the U19 team before making her senior debut in 2018.